-Figures 2.6 and 2.19 show pH data from inactive site sampling locations.
+Figures 2.6 and 2.21 show pH data from inactive site sampling locations.
 Lower pH values can represent influences from pyrite oxidation and/or organic acids from muskeg and forest soils.
 The data show that the vast majority of the site drainage remains above pH 6.0.
-The sample from the mill backslope in 1995 was runoff collected from a bench containing zones of heavily pyritized rock.
-For a brief period in 1998 and 1999, acidic conditions developed at Site 960 347.
+The sample from the Mill backslope in 1995 was runoff collected from a bench containing zones of heavily pyritized rock.
+For a brief period in 1998 and 1999, acidic conditions began developing at Site 960 347.
 KGCMC applied lime and removed 1000 cubic yards of oxidized pyritic rock from the site in 2000.
-Additional material removed in 2003 and 2004 is discussed below in Section 2.3.
 The pH of the drainage quickly rebounded and has remained near-neutral since 2000.
-One of the four mill backslope site samples in 2004 had a pH less than 6.0.
-Alkalinity data presented in Figures 2.7 and 2.20 are consistent with the pH results in Figures 2.4, 2.6, and 2.19.
-Except for the current mill backslope site, all sample locations maintain measurable alkalinity provided by dissolution of carbonate minerals.
+Removal of additional material in 2003, 2004 and 2005 is discussed below in Section 2.3.
+The material removal activities may also be responsible for the pH of 8.0 measured at the 960 site in 2005.
+This is the highest recorded for this site.
+The reason for the elevated pH is likely due to the removal of pyritic rock that had consumed much of its readily available buffing capacity.
+Fresh carbonate mineral surfaces exposed during the excavation and the placement of the toe buttress may have contributed to the higher pH values observed.
+One of the four Mill backslope

-Conductivity data are shown in Figures 2.8 and 2.21.
+Conductivity data are shown in Figures 2.8 and 2.23.
 Conductivity indicates the amount of dissolved constituents in the water.
 KGCMC samples having higher conductivity values usually have higher sulfate, calcium and magnesium (hardness) concentrations, reflecting influences from sulfide oxidation and carbonate mineral dissolution.
 Water that has contacted production rock is expected to have higher conductivity values than background waters.
-Site E 356 and Site 960 347 show an overall decreasing trend in conductivity, and Site 1350 and the mill backslope remain unchanged.
-Site C had a slightly higher average annual conductivity in 2004 than 2003 (1180 μmhos/cm in 2004 versus 962 μmhos/cm in 2003).
-The trends apparent in Figures 2.8 and 2.21 are the result of decreasing reactive surface area available for oxidation and dissolution.
+Site E 356 and Site 960 347 show an overall decreasing trend in conductivity, and Site 1350 remains unchanged.
+Historical conductivity data (1995-1996) from the Mill backslope Site 333-3 was slightly lower than conductivity data from 2005; however, the samples in 2005 were taken during removal activities and may reflect this disturbance.
+The combined drainage from the Mill backslope area (Site 341) showed a lower average dissolved load in 2005 than the past two years.
+Site C had a slightly lower average annual conductivity in 2005 than 2004 (1065 μmhos/cm in 2005 versus 1107 μmhos/cm in 2004).
+The trends apparent in Figures 2.8 and 2.23 are the result of decreasing reactive surface area available for oxidation and dissolution.
 The reactive surface area decreases as reactants are consumed and mineral surfaces become coated with oxidation products.
-The results for sulfate, magnesium and hardness, shown in Figures 2.9 and 2.22, 2.10 and 2.23, and 2.11 and 2.24, respectively, correlate with conductivity results and are consistent with the concept of generally decreasing or static reactive surface area.
+The results for sulfate, magnesium and hardness, shown in Figures 2.9 and 2.24, 2.10 and 2.25, and 2.11 and 2.26, respectively, correlate with conductivity results and are consistent with the concept of generally decreasing or static reactive surface area.